xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     ```

 It’s actually going to rebuild the component this time because we made changes
 to it.
-By default, Fox uses the includes the branch name as part of the
+By default, Fox uses the branch name as part of the
 AppDeployment name.
 So our AppDeployment name is `graphql-feature`.
 Let's jump
 over to k9s again and see what we have.